Stan0033/Folder-Installer/README.md

 ![Solve](https://i.ibb.co/smTmyDV/autorun.png)

 3. The content folder must have exactly this name and must not be empty
+4. rename installer.exe to setup.exe
-4. The music file must be in WAV format.
+5. The music file must be in WAV format.
 It is optional to have it
-5. the headjer.jpg must be with extension JPG and must be present
+6. the headjer.jpg must be with extension JPG and must be present
-6. if everything is correct, the app will be able to copy the contents of the content folder, to create a desktop shortcut, to create uninstall.bat in the target folder, to add an entry to the Add/Remove programs menu of Windows.
+7. if everything is correct, the app will be able to copy the contents of the content folder, to create a desktop shortcut, to create uninstall.bat in the target folder, to add an entry to the Add/Remove programs menu of Windows.
-7. You can also package that in an ISO file, for practicality.
+8. You can also package that in an ISO file, for practicality.
 You can use tools like PowerISO, MagicISO or otehrs.
 ISO files are natively supported in windows 10 and 11.